bottari/scritti/README.md

 HAIKU GENERATOR - Sample First, Assemble ALL Possible (with spaCy)

-Prompt: "
+Prompt: " <br>
-fleece lid of eternity
+fleece lid<br>
-near silvery dunes
-"
+"<br>

-Attempt #5
+Attempt #4

 [1] Generating poetic text...

-Generated text (full):
+Generated text (full):<br>
-fleece lid of eternity near silvery dunes I watched as you made the path taking in everything from end to end you even paused for a moment at the bottom of that sand dune, almost looking up didn't think anyone would look at you like that but no one did and now we are here together again, gathering dust
+fleece lid wristband crinkled  open to the light,  fingertips tracing smooth blue strokes  through tangled leaf tissue  gently pulling apart  a reddish featherfall flecked red against  blue.  �Leaves swaying unsteady  against a summer wind,  taken from their source, deep in  the woods of Vermont.

 [2] Extracting phrases from generated text (using spaCy)...

-Found 23 phrases:
+Found 21 phrases:
-  1. (2 syl) I watched
+  1. (6 syl) fleece lid wristband crinkled
-  2. (2 syl) you made
+  2. (5 syl) fingertips pulling
-  3. (4 syl) the path taking
+  3. (11 syl) fingertips pulling a reddish featherfall
-  4. (7 syl) the path taking everything
+  4. (4 syl) fleece lid wristband
-  5. (2 syl) you paused
+  5. (2 syl) the light
-  6. (5 syl) anyone would look
+  6. (3 syl) smooth blue strokes
-  7. (3 syl) no one did
+  7. (5 syl) tangled leaf tissue
-  8. (4 syl) silvery dunes
+  8. (6 syl) a reddish featherfall
-  9. (2 syl) the path
+  9. (4 syl) a summer wind
-  10. (3 syl) a moment
+  10. (2 syl) their source
-  11. (3 syl) the bottom
+  11. (2 syl) the woods
-  12. (3 syl) that sand dune
+  12. (3 syl) to the light
-  13. (2 syl) no one
+  13. (6 syl) through tangled leaf tissue
-  14. (5 syl) of eternity
+  14. (3 syl) against blue
-  15. (5 syl) near silvery dunes
+  15. (6 syl) against a summer wind
-  16. (2 syl) from end
+  16. (3 syl) from their source
-  17. (2 syl) to end
-  18. (4 syl) for a moment
-  19. (4 syl) at the bottom
+  17. (3 syl) in the woods
-  20. (4 syl) of that sand dune
+  18. (3 syl) of Vermont
+  19. (12 syl) Leaves swaying unsteady  against a summer wind
+  20. (5 syl) taken from their source
-  ... and 3 more
+  ... and 1 more

 [3] Searching for ALL 5-7-5 combinations...